 At the law firm of McBrayer, our lawyers provide tax planning services to individuals and businesses ranging from closely held startups to multinational companies.
 Our goal is to maximize your tax savings while ensuring that you comply with state and federal tax requirements.
-We have offices in Lexington, Louisville, Ashland, and Greenup, Kentucky, and a government relations practice in Frankfort with presence in Washington, D.C., we serve clients throughout Kentucky and the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort with presence in Washington, D.C., we serve clients throughout Kentucky and the United States.

 The following are examples of the types of tax planning services our attorneys provide:

 - Choosing a business entity to obtain preferred tax treatment

 - Minimizing or offsetting corporate income tax, payroll tax, sales tax or excise tax

 - Taking advantage of tax credits and incentives

 - Minimizing or eliminating business transfer taxes and business succession (estate tax)

 Our lawyers can help taxpayers identify and plan for maximum tax benefits while avoiding tax controversies.
 Our in-depth understanding of tax laws enables us to suggest approaches that are appropriate for all types and scales of individuals and businesses.

 To discuss how our law firm can assist you with taxation issues and planning, contact our law firm online.

 Who We Serve